 The CONN toolbox creator and lead developer is Alfonso Nieto-Castanon.
-The toolbox originated as part of a collaboration with Susan Whitfield-Gabrieli at the MIT Gabrieli Lab, and it has since been supported by funding and work from members of the MIT Gabrieli Lab (McGovern Institute for Brain Research, Massachusetts Institute of Technology), BU Guenther Lab (Sargent College, Boston University), MIT Ev Lab (McGovern Institute for Brain Research, Massachusetts Institute of Technology), and NEU Whitfield-Gabrieli Lab (Northeastern Biomedical Imaging Center, Center for Cognitive and Brain Health, Northeastern University).
+The toolbox originated as part of a collaboration with Susan Whitfield-Gabrieli at the MIT Gabrieli Lab, and it has since been supported by valuable contributions from past and present members of the MIT Gabrieli Lab (McGovern Institute for Brain Research, Massachusetts Institute of Technology), BU Guenther Lab (Sargent College, Boston University), MIT Ev Lab (McGovern Institute for Brain Research, Massachusetts Institute of Technology), and NEU Whitfield-Gabrieli Lab (Northeastern Biomedical Imaging Center, Center for Cognitive and Brain Health, Northeastern University).
 We would also like to thank specially the contributions of Sheeba Arnold Anteraper, who is an active collaborator and senior Programmer at the McGovern Institute, and Robert L. Savoy, who directs and organizes the official CONN workshops in the Martinos Center for Biomedical Imaging at Massachusetts General Hospital.

 The toolbox uses, integrates, or borrows extensively from the following sources: